evanw/source-map-visualization/README.md

 Demo: [https://evanw.github.io/source-map-visualization/](http://evanw.github.io/source-map-visualization/)

-This is a visualization of JavaScript source map data, which is useful for debugging problems with generated source maps.
+This is a visualization of JavaScript/CSS source map data, which is useful for debugging problems with generated source maps.
 It's designed to be high-performance so it doesn't fall over with huge source maps.